hso-nn/crm-sdk/WebAPI.md

 ```

 ## 2.6) Count
-The count has one parameter:
+The count has one argument:
   * logicalName

 ```javascript